vault27/Foundation/ssl.md

 - Any hash function can be used as the basis for a MAC using a construction known as HMAC (short for hash-based message authentication code)
 - RFC 2104: HMAC: Keyed-Hashing for Message Authentication (Krawczyk et al., February 1997)
 - HMAC works by interleaving the hashing key with the message in a secure way
+- MAC from the record sequence number, header, and plaintext is calculated, MAC is added to plaintext, then al this is encrypted and sent together with header, SO MAC IS SENT IN ENCRYPTED FORM TOGETHER WITH PLAIN TEXT - This process is known as MAC-then-encrypt - has many problems
+- Encrypt-then-MAC - plaintext and padding are first encrypted and then fed to the MAC algorithm.
+This ensures that the active network attacker can’t ma- nipulate any of the encrypted data
+-

 MACs in TLS/SSL:
 - SHA 256 - good - 256 bits